kohalab/pyworld_voice_changer/readme.md

 options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input.ogg file path.
+                        Input WAV file path.
 Audio file must be mono.
 It is required.
   -o OUTPUT, --output OUTPUT
-                        Output.ogg file path.
+                        Output WAV file path.
 It is required.
   -p F0, --f0 F0        F0 Frequency multiplier.
 No change in 1.0.
 Value must be greater than 0.
 Increasing this value
                         increases the pitch. default is 1.0 -f FORMANT, --formant FORMANT